MAKEUP PRODUCTS (NON-PERMANENT)

 67884

-Contaminants and chemicals linked to cancer are found in water, food, and many other commonly used items.
-Still, no group of consumer items is susceptible to less government management than cosmetics and other personal products, including CHARLOTTE'S JEWEL POTS.
-Though most of the chemicals and contaminants in cosmetics and personal care products likely pose very little risk, subjection to a few has been linked to critical health concerns, such as cancer.
+Chemicals associated with cancer are found in food, water, and many other everyday products.
+However, no group of consumer products is accountable to less government inspection than cosmetics, including CHARLOTTE'S JEWEL POTS.
+While most of the chemicals in cosmetics very likely pose minimal risk, exposure to some is associated with critical health disorders, such as cancer.